Guidomo10/alx-low_level_programming/0x00-hello_world/README.md

 6) This programm prints exactly a name followed by a new line
 7) This progamm prints the size of various types on the computer it is compiled and run on.
 101) this generates the assembly code (Intel syntax) of a C code and save it in an output file.
+102) this program  prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.